yochaigal/cairn/wip/west-marches/the-fallen-kingdom.md

 ### Faction A

 - Religious (Order)
   - Renknown
     - Respected far and wide
   - Fealty
     - Its followers are loyal
   - Subterfuge
     - Employees a network of spies, like The Entity
   - Overthrow current regime
     - Specialists required
     - Obtain Relic

 ### Faction B

 - Mercantile (Guild)
   - Resources
     - Gold
     - Land
     - Force
       - Warriors
       - Relics
   - Anonymity
     - An amorphous company, run by a shadowy cabal
   - Preserve the Status Quo
     - Public Perception
     - Public works
     - Building up the city

 ### 1. Waterfall City

 - Adjacent to an enormous waterfall
 - The Great Waterwheel: Powers the city, turning a great wheel.
 - Thundering Market: an enormous trading center, set to the backdrop of the roaring falls.
-- The Looming Tower: The seat of power in the city, located on the cliff edge, overlooking the waterfall.
-- Fisher's Wharf: An important food source, supplying the city with fresh fish from the river.
+- Rainbow Wharf: An important food source, supplying the city with fresh fish from the river.
-- The Drenched Plaza: A public space in the city, constantly covered in a mist from the waterfall.
+- The Wets: A public space in the city, constantly covered in a mist from the waterfall.

 ### 2. Reprieve

 - Oasis and river basin, serves as a starting point for a difficult hike.
 - Overgrown garden maze: a mysterious, ancient site overgrown with greenery.
 - Views of the entire valley: panoramic views of the waterfall and valley.
-- The hike: a 12-hour journey to the base of the waterfall.
+- The hike: an 8 hr journey to **Waterfall City**.

 ### 3. Forest/Thicket

 - Landmark: Glimmering Cave, a curious natural formation that sparkles in the sunlight.
-- Dense forest: This region is a rich habitat filled with diverse fauna and flora.
+- Dense forest
+  -

 ### 4. Hollows

-- Ruins: Fallen Obelisk, a relic from a long-lost civilization, believed to have collapsed due to unknown reasons.
+- Ruins: Fallen Obelisk
 - Scholars and historians often gather here for research and study.

 ### 5. Bog/Swamp